Amateur Radio Training

 After taking the foundation course, students are ready to apply for their foundation licence, and begin their journey into amateur radio.

-Foundation and Intermediate Zoom Courses will be available this Spring.
-See full details on our
+Details of Foundation and Intermediate Zoom Courses are available on our page

 The Foundation Course